 Earning a certification in BI tells prospective employers you have in-depth knowledge, providing a competitive advantage over other job applicants.
 ONLC offers classroom and online courses for those looking to be certified in BI, including:

 Data Gathering and Analysis

 The business analyst role has evolved to include gathering and querying data.
 Often the data may come from multiple data sources.
 That data can then be combined and transformed into a single source of more meaningful information.
 This new data source can then be easily queried and displayed to managers to help them make better-informed decisions.
-The Power Query in Excel class can provide the analyst with these tools for data gathering and manipulation.
+The Power BI for Excel Users class can provide the analyst with these tools for data gathering and manipulation.

 After the data has been analyzed, the Business Analyst will need to present it in such a way that makes sense to management.
 This can be done by constructing interactive reports, views and dashboards.
 Data can also be displayed using charts, graphs and even three-dimensional maps.
-The business analyst can gain the ability to use tools for displaying data models by attending the Power View and Power Map training classes.
+The business analyst can gain the ability to use tools for displaying data models by attending the Excel Interactive Visualizations training classes.

-This series of classes provide business analysts the training they need to be able to create meaningful dashboards and then publish them so that they can be used by other members of the organization.
-The Power BI Desktop class showcases methods for building and publishing dashboards while the Power BI and the Analyzing Data with Power BI classes provide attendees the training they need to be able to use the published dashboards to provide valuable content to other business users.
+This class provide business analysts the training they need to be able to create meaningful dashboards and then publish them so that they can be used by other members of the organization.
+The Power BI Data Analyst class shows methods for building and publishing dashboards and provide attendees the training they need to be able to use the published dashboards to provide valuable content to other business users.

 To learn more about the business intelligence analytics courses offered online and in the classroom, contact ONLC today.